gvwilson/fiction/in-heck/index.md

 We're planning on doing a bit of scouting up along by Heck.
 I was hoping you'd be interested in joining us."

+Maddy knew how quickly bots could think.
+She also knew how much thinking it took to talk to people—Dockety and Special Leaf had explained it to her and Gumption and Sindy one afternoon when the bot failed once again to understand a joke.
+Each word could mean a dozen different things, and that was before you calculated tone and speed and the hesitations between them—all the things that people noticed without consciously paying attention to them.
+Multiplying all those possibilities together meant there were millions of ways to say the wrong thing or to say things the wrong way.

+She therefore wasn't surprised when Dockety didn't answer immediately.
+Neither,
+it seemed,
+was Special Blazes.
+After a few moments he cocked an eyebrow, but other than that there was just the usual mechanical sounds of bots turning trees into boards and boards into whatever the townspeople needed.

+"That is an unexpected request,"
+Dockety finally buzzed.

+Special Blazes shrugged.
+"I'm surprised that you're surprised.
+You know your way through the Mire and up along the Makers' road a lot better than we do.
+Plus,
+helping out might make some folk feel more comfortable about what you all are building here."
+His gesture took in the bots and their camp alike.

+Dockety's lenses rotated.
+"Are people uncomfortable with our presence?"

+Special Blazes' smile didn't reach his eyes.
+"I think some of them aren't quite sure where your loyalties lie."

+"My loyalty lies with my friends and with free bots everywhere."
+Dockety's voice was as calm as ever, but a double dozen paces away,
+Crusher chose that exact moment to disconnect from the charging post with an audible *clunk*.

+The fur stood up on the back of Maddy's neck, but Special Blazes didn't so much as glance at the hauler bot as it rolled over to join them on its heavy treads.
+"Then help us free more bots," the Prosecutor said levelly.
+He patted the mulebot beside him.
+"Like I told Miz Roo here,
+Bee Six Vee here has saved my life more times than I can count.
+Can't think of anything I wouldn't do for it."
+He shrugged again.
+"Wouldn't hurt you and yours to be owed that kind of favor."

+Maddy didn't see or hear a signal pass between Dockety and Crusher, but after another moment of silence the hauler bot turned and rolled away.
+"This one will consider it,"
+Dockety said.

+"I want to come to,"
+Maddy burst out.
+"My papa is in Heck somewhere, and if you're going there—"

+Special Blazes held up a hand to stop her.
+"With respect,
+Miz Roo,
+this is going to be dangerous work," he said firmly.
+"We can look for your father better than you can."

+"I don't think you can."
+Maddy pulled the discombobulator from her pocket and held it up for the Prosecutor to see.

+He frowned.
+"Now, what is that, exactly?"

+Maddy swallowed hard.
+"Ask your friend,"
+she said,
+then pressed the button.

+The mulebot scuttled backward.
+Its two front legs came up and pointed at Maddy, hooked blades sprouting from them.

+"Whoa, whoa!"
+Special Blazes stepped between them, his ears back.
+"What did you do?"

+Maddy released the button and jerked her chin at Bee Six Vee.
+"Go on, ask it."

+The Prosecutor looked at the mulebot.
+Bright squiggles scrolled across the screen on its front.
+Special Blazes frowned.
+"Really?"
+More squiggles scrolled past.

+He turned to Maddy and held out his hand.
+"May I?"

+She wanted to say "no",
+but she knew that would earn a "no" in return, so she handed him the heavy little piece of tech.
+Special Blazes frowned at it,
+turned it over in his hands a couple of times, then turned back to Bee Six Vee.

+"Like this?" he asked.
+He pressed the button.

+Squiggles.
+"Huh."
+He looked at Maddy.
+"Is there a trick to it?"

+She shook her head.
+"Not that I know."

+He hefted it again.
+"Mind me asking how you came by this?"

+"A bunch of stuff came down the river the day we found Dockety," she said, which was technically true even if it had nothing to do with the discombobulator.

+The tiger nodded slowly.
+"Well, ain't that a thing?"
+He held it out to her.
+"First rule of being a Special," he said when she hesitated.
+"Never touch someone else's tech."

+"I'm not—" she started, then stopped as the realization hit her.
+She had a piece of tech and it worked for her.
+She *was* a Special.

+"I'll need to think on this,"
+Special Blazes said.
+"And you best think on my offer," he continued to Dockety.
+"We're heading out first thing day after tomorrow."
+He touched a finger to the brim of his hat again, turned, and walked away.
+With its razored forelegs still in the air, the mulebot pivoted and followed him.

 </section>